Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

 Although we have assumed the variance known in our theoretical calculations, in our numerical studies we have estimated it by the residual mean square under the null hypothesis.
-Other possibilities when the data are independent are sums of squares of first or second order differences: $\sum_u (Y_{u+1} - Y_u)^2/2m$ or $\sum_u (Y_{u+1} - 2 Y_u + Y_{u-1})^2/6m$, which may be preferable.
-First order differences remove most of the effect of changing mean values, and second order differences also mitigate the effect of slope changes.
+Other possibilities when the data are independent, which may be less biased, are sums of squares of first or second order differences: $\sum_u (Y_{u+1} - Y_u)^2/2m$ or $\sum_u (Y_{u+1} - 2 Y_u + Y_{u-1})^2/6m$., First order differences remove most of the effect of changing mean values, and second order differences also mitigate the effect of slope changes.

-Regarding correlation of the observations, a useful model is one that helps to control false positive errors with minimal loss of power; and to that end our working model is a first order autoregression.
-Using a value of $\rho$ that is too small can lead to an increase in false positives.
-But when there are change-points, the maximum likelihood estimator of $\rho$ under the null hypothesis that $\xi = 0$ can be upwardly biased, leading to a loss of power, as we can easily see from the simulated data described below.
+Regarding correlation of the observations, a useful model is one that helps to control false positive errors with minimal loss of power, but otherwise estimating $\rho$ efficiently is unimportant.
+Using a value of $\rho$ that is much too small can lead to an increase in false positives.
+But in the presence of change-points, the maximum likelihood estimator of $\rho$ under the null hypothesis that $\xi = 0$ can be upwardly biased, leading to a loss of power.

+In Table 2 we consider the control of false positive errors when true and assumed first order autocorrelations differ.
+The column labeled $\hat{\rho}$ contains assumed values, not estimates.

-The simulated example in Table 1 illustrates the problem of estimating $\rho$ and the effect on the power to detect a change.
+The simulated example in Table 3 illustrates the problem of estimating $\rho$ and the effect on the power to detect a change.

-For the data in the third and fourth rows of the Table, if we assume it known that $\rho = 0$ and use second order differences to estimate $\sigma^2$, the estimated value is 0.89 and the maximum $Z$ value is 6.77.
-In all cases, the maximizing value of $t$ is 94.
-In most other cases as well the maximizing value of $t$ provides a reasonable estimator of the true value.
+For the data in the third and fourth rows of Table 2, According to Proposition 2, the expectation of $Z_t$ is 5.55, so the simulated value when it is known that $\rho = 0$ and $\sigma$ is estimated to be 1.09 is very accurate.
+In that case, if we use second order differences to estimate $\sigma^2$, the estimated value of $\sigma$ is only 0.89 and the maximum $Z$ value is 6.77.
+In both rows 3 and 4, the maximizing value of $t$ is 94.